Submitted by on

 Level 5: Optimized

-The organization’s security and risk management practices are stable and flexible, with processes in place to support continuous improvement and innovation.
+Depending on the resource that’s reviewed, you may find reference to a fifth level: Optimized, At Level 5, the organization’s security and risk management practices are stable and flexible, with processes in place to support continuous improvement and innovation.

 Take Advantage of Free Advice Endorsed by Security Experts

 There is no such thing as a free lunch—most of the time.
 The NIST Cybersecurity Framework is one of the exceptions.
-Endorsed by experts, the NIST Cybersecurity Framework is considered to be a valuable resource in the fight against cyberthreats.
+Endorsed by cybersecurity experts, the NIST Cybersecurity Framework is considered to be a valuable resource in the fight against cyberthreats.

-While implementing the NIST Cybersecurity Framework can be cumbersome, the results are well worth the effort.
+While implementing the NIST Cybersecurity Framework can be time-consuming, the results are well worth the effort.
 In addition, following the NIST cybersecurity guidelines helps to facilitate compliance with federal regulations, such as the Health Insurance Portability and Accountability Act (HIPAA), Federal Information Security Management Act (FISMA), and Sarbanes–Oxley Act (SOX).